transient-haskell/transient-stack/README.md

 Transient demostrates that this awkwad squad code can be combined beautifully using the very same operators and classes used for creating pure code.

-The list of impure effects and, in general, code that usually break composability and can be composed beautifully with transient also incudes threading, concurrency, paralelism, callbacks, resource management, Web programming in the server and the browser, exceptions, loops, non determinism, backtracking, distributed computing, recovery of execution state after shutdowm and restart, blocking IO, console input ...
+The list of impure effects and, in general, code that usually break composability and can be composed beautifully with transient also incudes threading, concurrency, paralelism, callbacks, resource management, Web programming in the server and the browser, exceptions, loops, non determinism, backtracking, distributed computing, recovery of execution state after shutdown and restart, blocking IO, console input ...

 ## Motivation
 All of this is done for the glory of God.
 May Christ reign in the nations and the hearts. «Instaurare omnia in Christo».
 In the name of the Father, the Son and the Holy Ghost.
 Amen